gurlina/w251_project/README.md

 To mitigate these shortcomings, we propose a solution based on the [EnlightenGAN Architecture](https://arxiv.org/abs/1906.06972) whose main features are summarized below:

-* Lightweight one-path GAN for unsupervised image-to-image translation that learns a mapping between low light and normal light image spaces without relying on exactly paired training images
+* Lightweight one-path GAN for unsupervised image-to-image translation that learns a mapping between low light and normal light image spaces without relying on perfectly paired training images

 * Avoids overfitting any specific data generation protocol or imaging device, which leads to notably improved real-world generalization